privacybydesign/irma-frontend-packages/plugins/yivi-web/README.md

 ### element

-The `element` option should contain a selector that points to an element in which to render the YIVI form.
+The `element` option should contain a selector that points to an element in which to render the Yivi form.
 This is a required option.

 ### language